lulzzz/CookedRabbit/README.md

 CookedRabbit benefits are simplicity.
 It will also stay current with .Net Framework, NetCore, C#7.x+, and the RabbitMQ client.
 It is not my intention to let things lag behind Pivotal RabbitMQ or Microsoft releases.

-Which leads me to the custom compiled RabbitMQ CookedRabbit uses and includes in this solution:
+Which leads me to the built-in RabbitMQ DotNetClient Options!

 ```
 RabbitMQ Dotnet Client 5.1.0 (6/23/2018)
 Changes from Official Release

    All NuGets updated.
    NetFramework 4.5/4.5.1 -> 4.7.2
    NetStandard 1.5 -> 2.0
-   NetCore 2.0 -> 2.1
    C# 7.3 (latest version)
    ApiGen re-compiled.
    Client compiled as x64.

+RabbitMQ.Core Project Based off of the official DotNetClient 5.1.0 (6/23/2018)
+Changes from Official Release

+   NetCore 2.1
+   Compiled as C# 7.3 (latest version) and API re-generated.
+   Code converted to C# 6+ based on IDE Message / Format recommendations.
+   License consolidated to a single file.
 ```

-CookedRabbit.Core has RabbitMQ.Core included for debugging ease and pure NetCore deployment.
+CookedRabbit.Core.Library integrates directly with RabbitMQ.Core for debugging ease.
 CookedRabbit is in active development.
 CookedRabbit supports SSL/TLS.
 CookedRabbit supports Gzip, Deflate, and LZ4 compression.